Why Successful Business Owners No Longer Rely on Historical Financial Reports

 Why you should stay connected to the market around you

 There is so much new technology entering the market to make businesses more efficient.
-As a business owner, keeping an eye on TechCrunch’s Start-Ups list is one of many ways to track it and keep ahead of your competition.
+As a business owner, keeping an eye on TechCrunch’s startups list is one of many ways to track it and keep ahead of your competition.
 You need to be able to see, react and be part of the ride.
 If you’re looking at 12-week-old data to run your business and not scenario planning for the future, what is this costing you?
-And how is your competitor using that to their advantage?
+How is your competitor using that to their advantage?

-And it is important to forecast not just the expectations of the best scenario but also the worst scenario.
+It’s important to forecast not just the expectations of the best scenario but also the worst scenario.
 Forecasting isn’t based on your business performance and predicted performance alone, but also that of the market around you.
 You need to know your customer base and competition inside out.

 Flexibility is key to running a successful business.
-Having financial foresight not only keeps you on top of your own business needs, but also helps to keep you one step ahead of your competition.
+Having financial foresight not only keeps you on top of your own business needs but also helps to keep you one step ahead of your competition.
 Challenging your accountant if they don’t meet your expectations is in the best interests of your business.

-How to make your employees accountable for their figures
+Make employees accountable for their figures

 Future predictive reporting may also include critical success factors (CSFs) and key performance indicators (KPIs).
 These are the essential areas of activity that must be performed well if you are to achieve your business objectives.